School of Public Policy

 Oregon State University

-Professor Carol Tremblay teaches courses in econometrics, the economics of discrimination, introduction to economic research, and public policy analysis.
+Professor Carol Tremblay teaches courses in econometrics and public policy analysis.

 Carol Tremblay's fields of interest are applied econometrics, labor economics, industrial organization, and behavioral economics.
-Recent work includes papers on strategic behavior of firms, mental illness and labor market outcomes, AIDS education, and the cigarette and brewing industries.
+Recent work includes research on neuroeconomics, brand names and advertising; mental illness and labor market outcomes; AIDS education; and the cigarette and brewing industries.
 She has published numerous articles in journals such as Economics Letters, Health Economics, Journal of Human Resources, Journal of Industrial Economics, and Review of Economics and Statistics.

 Carol Horton Tremblay, Professor, received her Ph.D. from Washington State University in 1984.
 She joined the OSU Economics Department in 1990.

-- New Perspectives on Industrial Organization: Contributions from Behavioral Economics and Game Theory, Springer Publishing (with Victor J. Tremblay).
+New Perspectives on Industrial Organization: Contributions from Behavioral Economics and Game Theory, Springer Publishing, 2012 (with Victor J. Tremblay).